WICG/nav-speculation/no-vary-query.md

 #### … HTTP caches

-The proposal augments [RFC 7234](https://httpwg.org/specs/rfc7234.html#rfc.section.4)'s notion of "Constructing Responses from Caches", providing a mechanism to relax the requirement of "The presented effective request URI and that of the stored response match" in well-defined ways.
+The proposal augments [RFC 7234](https://httpwg.org/specs/rfc7234.html#rfc.section.4)'s notion of "Constructing Responses from Caches", providing a mechanism to relax the requirement of "The presented effective request URI \[sic] and that of the stored response match" in well-defined ways.
 Since everything about the HTTP cache is best-effort, using `No-Vary-Query` will not guarantee additional cache hits.
 But it should help.

 #### … preloading caches